 Responsible for undertaking assessments of children where serious safeguarding issues have been raised.

-Children in Care and Leaving and After Care
+Children in Care, Leaving Care and After Care

 Offers advice and support to young people in care for 72 hours or more and care leavers up to the age of 25; ensuring those entering adulthood care are not isolated and can participate socially and economically.